 Dr. Conley has served as a guest editor for three special issues of IEEE Transactions on Device and Material Reliability and has served on the technical and management committees of the American Vacuum Society, the MRS Electronic Materials Conference, IEEE Nano, IEEE IRPS, the IEEE SOI Conference, and the IEEE Nuclear and Space Radiation Effects Conference, was technical program chair of the IEEE Microelectronics Reliability and Qualification Workshop, and general program chair of the IEEE International Integrated Reliability Workshop.
 He has authored or co-authored over 120 technical papers and over 130 additional conference presentations (including 15 invited).
 He also holds twenty U.S. patents and has presented tutorial short courses on high-k dielectrics at two international conferences.
-He is a senior member of IEEE.
+Dr. Conley is a Fellow of the IEEE.

 John F. Conley, Jr.: jconley@ eecs.oregonstate.edu, ph (541)737-9874, 3089 Kelley Engineering Center